Deep Bench: Rental scam cases to go up in the summer

-APPLETON, Wis.
-(WZAW) -- Rental scams are nothing new.
+Rental scams are nothing new.
 And while they pop up all year long, this is the time of year that they happen more frequently.

 Susan Bach, northeast Wisconsin regional director for the Better Business Bureau joined NewsChannel 7 at 4 on Wednesday to discuss how they work and what to look out for so you don't become a victim.